MakoWish/aduc_for_linux/README.md

 # ADUC for Linux

 Python implementation of Microsoft's **Active Directory Users and Computers (ADUC)** for Linux desktops.
+Manage Microsoft and Samba AD from Linux!

 <img src="image.png" width="150" alt="ADUC for Linux icon">